weepy/EML/README.md

 ------

 * use stage.$
-  * as a proxy to the DOM that's shadowing the easeljs
+  * as a proxy to the DOM that's shadowing the easeljs --- DONE
   * or build a simple index

 * remove jquery dependency